Area teams are playing this weekend in the Florida Youth Soccer Association (FYSA) Region C Championships.

 The program received honors in dance line, dance twirl, twirl team, specialty, novelty, pom line and show team events.

-The national finals are in North Carolina this summer.
+The national finals are to be held in North Carolina this summer.